umeboshi2/freelawmachine/README.md

     `cd packer`

   2. Build the box!
 (Yes, it's that simple.
 Since it's configured headless, it may appear nothing is happening for a little while.
-It's ok.)
+It's ok.
+This could take about 20-30 minutes!)

-    `packer build flm-packer-64.json`
+    `packer build freelawbox64.json`

   3. Install the Vagrant box on your local machine.
 The new _.box_ file will have a timestamp in the filename, so make sure to add the correct file: